SHE LOVES HER GUNS

 WAIT, WHAT?

 All of the above and what was by now a searing skepticism caused me to rewatch the professor's interview more critically.
 As a result, I came away not knowing what the professor was on about or to what end – like, at all.
 Does any of it make sense to anyone?
+Is that even possible?

 Even the minor, taken-for-granted anecdote about gender?
 It didn't even hit me when I first heard it, but she seems to suggest there's a strong disparity between reality and the portrayal of women in the modern cowboy myth: that of women only being found as mothers, wives, and prostitutes in the burgeoning settlements of the Old West.
 This not what I find when I look at popular Westerns.
 Regardless, let's say she's right.
 If that's so, is Cox Richardson (this expert on nineteenth century American history) arguing that women actually had far more opportunities available to them?
 That does sound like her argument.
 How else is the typical representation unfair?
 Were women less commonly found in the home or brothel and more commonly found as railroad labourers, stagecoach hands, coal miners, blacksmiths, bricklayers, bankers, saloon owners, and marshals in the remote villages of pre-Industrial Kansas or New Mexico?
 Were Tombstone, Deadwood, Dodge City, or Amarillo home to vast cotton looms, America's largest public school system, a national college for midwives or nurses?
 If so, I'm sure I wouldn't be the only one who would love to read that hidden history.

 Then the professor argues the enemy of the NRA and a mutually supportive Republican fringe minority, along with their misogynistic cowboy image they promote, is government and government regulation.
 Only, as I say, that’s not what is seen in popular modern Westerns or anything like an unambiguous undertone.
 And, of course, government prior, during, and after the transition period she notes was overwhelmingly Republican (and white and male, of course.)
 From 1968 to 1988 was the Nixon, Reagan, Bush era.
 But I thought the NRA became Republican?
 And I thought government was the evil other needing to be opposed?
 How does all this work?
-She speaks as if its all so straightforward.
+She speaks as if it is all so straightforward.

 Yeah, well, the professor then flips her argument to claim the real enemy of the idealized protagonist, and the white American male who dreams of being him, are certain visible minorities (but curiously not Japanese- or Korean-Americans or folks with West Indian or East African heritage...)
 As I’ve suggested, there doesn’t seem to be great evidence for this in the very sources you might expect to see it most pronounced.
 And, of course, this kind of selective racism doesn't really make any sense on its face.
 (Do we find anti-Asian or anti-Muslim bigotry to be commonly directed at a particular language, ethnic, or national grouping?
 Or does this kind of ignorance tend to disregard what these communities consider to be essential distinctions?)
 Critically, the professor doesn’t offer any evidence other than a very late and perfectly non sequitur reference to, of all things, Star Wars.
 (What, are Stormtroopers understood in the popular imagination as Mexican or Indigenous-American?
 Were there secret ultra-popular '80s Westerns celebrating the extermination of Chinese-born railroad labourers or Hispanic ranch-owners?)